This page provides you with information on the legal system in Germany.

-For some bills, the consent of the Bundesrat is a compulsory requirement.
+For some draft laws, the consent of the Bundesrat is a compulsory requirement.
 These include, for example, acts which affect the finances and administrative competencies of the Länder.

-Where bills to which the Bundesrat may lodge an objection are concerned, the Bundestag may put an act into force even if no agreement has been reached in the Mediation Committee.
-However, this requires another vote in which the Bundestag passes the bill by an absolute majority.
+Where draft laws to which the Bundesrat may lodge an objection are concerned, the Bundestag may put an act into force even if no agreement has been reached in the Mediation Committee.
+However, this requires another vote in which the Bundestag passes the draft law by an absolute majority.

 Entry into force

-Once a bill has been approved by the Bundestag and the Bundesrat, it has to go through a number of further stages before it can enter into force.
+Once a draft law has been approved by the Bundestag and the Bundesrat, it has to go through a number of further stages before it can enter into force.

-An act that has been adopted is first printed and transmitted to the Federal Chancellor and the competent federal minister, who countersign it.
+An act that has been adopted is first printed and transmitted to the Federal Chancellor and the competent federal minister, who countersigns it.

 The Federal President then receives the act for signing into law.
 He or she examines whether the act has been adopted in accordance with the Constitution and is free of evident material contraventions of the Basic Law.
 Once these checks have been carried out, the Federal President signs the act and orders that it be published in the Federal Law Gazette (Bundesgesetzblatt).

 At this point, the act is promulgated.
-Should no specific date be mentioned in the act for its entry into force, this occurs on the 14th day after the day on which the Federal Law Gazette containing it was published.
+Should no specific date be mentioned in the act for its entry into force, this occurs on the 14th day after the date of publication of the Federal Law Gazette in which it was printed.